Welcome to Hartwick College!

 Weather and Climate

-You should plan to arrive at Hartwick College a few days before the start of classes and in time for both New Student and International Student Orientation.
+You should plan to arrive at Hartwick College in time for both New Student and International Student Orientation.
 You will need to check schedules and mailings you receive from Hartwick in order to get exact dates for these orientation programs.
 Hartwick generally admits new students at the beginning of Fall Term in late August, and at the start of Spring Term in early February.

-Specific information regarding your health and immunization records is provided here; it is important that you send required health forms and records of your immunizations to the Perrella Wellness Center at Hartwick College by July 31.
+Specific information regarding your health and immunization records is provided here; it is important that you send required health forms and records of your immunizations to the Perella Health Center at Hartwick College by July 15.
 Please scan and email the forms.
-If scanning is not an option, please fax or mail the forms to the Office of Global Education office (607-431-4008); make copies and keep one set with you.
+If scanning is not an option, please mail or fax the forms to the Perella Health Center at 607-431-4124.

 The document is a bundle of several important medical forms you must fill out with a physician while you are in your home country.
 In the document you will find: